-A Maldives surf trip serves up the brilliant combination of amazing user-friendly waves, island paradise perfection, and absolute barefoot luxury.
+A Maldives surf trip serves up the brilliant combination of amazing, user-friendly waves, island paradise perfection, and barefoot luxury.
 Whether you’re looking to take a group trip with friends or a family-friendly surf vacation, the Maldives is one of the most stunning surf destinations on the planet.

-Located in the central Indian Ocean, off the west coast of India, the Maldives are a string of nearly 1,200 coral islands spread across 26 atolls that have come to epitomize the tropical paradise experience.
-Picture-perfect white sand beaches dotted with palm trees and five-star resorts are the norm in these largely uninhabited atolls accessed through Male (the capital), providing the quintessential beachcomber lifestyle—with every luxury you can dream up, of course.
+Located in the central Indian Ocean off the west coast of India, the Maldives are a string of nearly 1,200 coral islands spread across 26 atolls that have come to epitomize the tropical paradise experience.
+Picture-perfect white sand beaches dotted with palm trees and five-star resorts are the norm in these largely uninhabited atolls.
+Accessed through Male (the capital), the Maldives provide the quintessential beachcomber lifestyle—with every luxury you can dream up, of course.

-The region’s original surfer and surfing pioneer, Tony established the Maldives surf tourism industry in the area (and by extension the tourism industry in general), which quickly grew as new waves were discovered and the Maldives was put on the map.
+The region’s original surfer and surfing pioneer, Tony established the Maldives surf tourism industry in the area, which quickly grew as new waves were discovered and the Maldives was put on the map.
 Today, there are dozens of charter boats and surf resorts catering to thousands of satisfied wave riders each year.

 There are three main surf zones in the Maldives—the central atolls, the southern atolls, and the Male atolls.
 During the northeast monsoon in April and May, the southern atolls (such as Huvadhoo) tend to enjoy the best conditions.